Alyra07/HabiPet-CCL3/docs/index.md

 | 6 | There is no description about what the app is used for which could potentially confuse people who download the app out of curiosity without having ever used a habit app. | 10.
 Help and Documentation | 5 |

 # User Test Results

+## Further App Improvements?
+- Improve Utility files to calculate habit time progress more efficiently - Currently, a habit can only be completed after a specific time (e.g.: You have to wait 24 hours to complete a "Daily" habit again).
+  - We saved all pet animation GIFs to the /res/drawable, since the room database was already set up when we finished the animations.
+Saving & preloading so many GIFs from resources makes the .apk unnecessarily large and seems to compromise performance, especially when switching pet skins.
+Additionally, the animation loading and logic in general could be improved.

+- Originally, we planned to implement **push-notifications** for completing habits, but there simply wasn't enough time.

 # Summary & Reflection